-Friday Aruba’s chief prosecutor Hans Mos said that they will most likely close the case of the missing teenager Natalee Holloway by the end of the year unless his office finds that there is enough evidence to charge someone with a major crime.
-Mos said that he wouldn’t comment on the type of evidence that the prosecutor’s office is reviewing but that he does not anticipate finding Natalee Holloway’s remains and prosecuting a case is going to be extremely hard without said remains, which pretty much throws it back in the lap of Natalee Holloway’s father who is to be searching in deep sea areas for her remains.
+Friday, Aruba’s chief prosecutor Hans Mos said that they will close the case of the missing teenager Natalee Holloway by the end of the year unless his office finds that there is enough evidence to charge someone with a major crime.
+Mos said that he wouldn’t comment on the type of evidence that the prosecutor’s office is reviewing but that he does not anticipate finding Natalee Holloway’s remains and prosecuting a case is going to be extremely hard without said remains, which throws it back in the lap of Natalee Holloway’s father who is said to be searching in deep sea areas for her remains.

 According to CNN, Holloway’s parents did not return multiple messages left at their homes and on cell phones.

 Mos said that he and the Holloway family feel pursuing a minor charge would not serve any kind of purpose.
 Under Aruban law a person convicted of making a body disappear would only server six months in jail.